AccessoriesFabricProduct ReviewsTools & Materials

 Securing Pockets

-When sewing onto a garment, the pockets can be tricky and using pins not only gets messy, but they are difficult to work with.
-This is why a lot of people use fabric glue to hold everything in place before sewing the pockets on.
+This is why many people use fabric glue to hold everything in place before sewing the pockets on.

 Repairs